wkcodes/MyMEVN/README.md

 # My MEVN App

-Experimenting with Vue in a full stack.
+Experimenting with Vue in a full stack app.

 Experimenting with Travis.